material-motion/material-motion/specifications/runtime.md

 ## Purpose

 The purpose of a Runtime is to coordinate the expression of diverse types of motion and interaction.
-It is an abstraction layer between the application engineer and existing fulfillment systems.
+It is an abstraction layer between the application engineer and any number of fulfillment systems.

 The following diagram shows where the Runtime lives in relation to a platform like iOS.